-You’re considering selling a house and you have to choose a real estate agent to handle the largest financial transaction you will ever make.
+You’re considering selling or buying a house and you have to choose a real estate agent to handle the largest financial transaction you will ever make.
 You’re caught in a dilemma because you have a friend in the business and you just don’t know if she’s the best person for the job.
 How do you decide and how will you tell her if you choose not to use her without damaging your relationship?
 You’ve been putting this off because you just don’t want to deal with this.
 So what do you do?

 First and foremost interview real estate agents that are active in your area and find out what they offer.
 Then interview your friend, as you would any other agent, and hire the most qualified person for the job.
 This of course is easier said than done so let’s discuss the pros and cons of going against your better judgement (which is always a bad idea) if you’re leaning towards hiring your friend just to keep your relationship intact.